igorvanloo/Python-Games/README.md

 Mr Pong is fully finished.
 You can play normal Mr Pong, with all the same game functions.
 Future project will be to create an AI to play against.

+### Wordle

+Wordle is fully finished. *Requires random module*
+You can play normal wordle with all the same game functions.
+Future project will be a "best guesser algorithm"

 ### Snake

-Snake is fully finished. *Requires random, and time module*

-You can play normal snake, with all the same game functions.
+Snake is fully finished. *Requires random, and time module* You can play normal snake, with all the same game functions.
 Additionally by pressing "spacebar" the program will begin auto "solving" the snake game, that is it will perform the guarenteed winning strategy using a [Hamiltonian Circuit](https://en.wikipedia.org/wiki/Hamiltonian_path).
 This is absoulutely not the most efficient strategy, perhaps a future project?